Barrack-coder/PITCH/README.md

 # Behaviour Driven Development
 Input	Output	Behavior
-Visit Bloggy site	Various blogs are displayed	User can only see other people's pitches Sign in	Application sends a welcoming message	User has an account Click on new blog	Application displays a form for you to post a blog	Submit to save blog is saved Subscribe...
+Visit pitch site	Various pitches are displayed	User can only see other people's pitches Sign in	Application sends a welcoming message	User has an account Click on new blog	Application displays a form for you to post a pitch	Submit to save pitch is saved Subscribe...
 Each time there's a new blog user recieves email	app send email Sign out	Home page is displayed	leaves current logged in user Visit profile	Profile details displayed	user can edit blogs they posted or upload profile photo